 All three candidates standing to be Lord Speaker took part in both events:

-Each candidate produced a statement and a video setting out why they are seeking the role.
+Each candidate had previously produced a statement and a video setting out why they were seeking the role.

-Questions from Members of the House put to the candidates across the two events covered a range of themes including governance and the role of the Speaker, membership of the House (including the position of hereditary Peers), the future of virtual proceedings after the pandemic, communications and public engagement, relations with the devolved legislatures, and the Restoration and Renewal of Parliament.
+Questions from Members of the House put to the candidates across the two hustings covered a range of themes including governance and the role of the Speaker; membership of the House (including the position of hereditary Peers); the future of virtual proceedings after the pandemic; communications and public engagement; relations with the devolved legislatures; and the Restoration and Renewal of Parliament.

-These events continued the Hansard Society’s involvement in Speaker hustings, after the Society previously hosted the official hustings for the Lord Speaker in 2011 and 2016.
-The Society also hosted the first-ever hustings for the Speakership of the House of Commons in 2009, and co-hosted hustings with the House Magazine for the last election of the Commons Speaker in 2019.
+The 2021 hustings events continued the Hansard Society’s involvement in Speaker hustings, after the Society previously hosted the official hustings for the Lord Speaker in 2011 and 2016.
+The Society also hosted the first-ever hustings for the Speakership of the House of Commons in 2009, and co-hosted hustings with the House Magazine for the most recent election of the Commons Speaker, in 2019.